We Offer Illinois BASSET Certification Online Now

 235 ILCS 5/6-16 (a)(iii) No one may purchase or provide alcohol to anyone under the age of 21.

-235 ILCS 5/6-16 (a) (iii) (a) Violation of the above provisions is a Class A misdemeanor and the sentence shall include, but shall not be limited to a fine of not less than $500.
+235 ILCS 5/6-16 (a) (iii) (a) Violating the above provisions is a Class A misdemeanor, and the sentence shall include, but shall not be limited to, a fine of not less than $500.

-1. The person occupying the residence knows that any such person under the age of 21 is in possession of or is consuming any alcoholic beverage and
+1. The person occupying the residence knows that any such person under the age of 21 has or is consuming any alcoholic beverage and

 1. The person occupying the residence knows that the person under the age of 21 leaves the residence in an intoxicated condition.